exakat/php-dictionary/dictionary/prefix.ini.rst

 In linguistics, prefixes change the meaning of the word, and give it a new built meaning, based on the meanings of the word and the prefix.
 For example, ``reconnect`` is build with ``re``, which means again, and ``connect`` which means connect.
 Reconnect is the action to connect again, after a previous connection was lost.

-In PHP, prefixes are used for convention, where methods built with prefixes should deliver a specific behavior.
+Prefixes are used for conventions: methods built with specific prefixes should deliver a specific behavior.

 + ``get``: access a value
 + ``set``: assign a value